keyboard-dev/keyboard-local/README.md

 ## Getting Started

 Keyboard is available to use today for free.
-See the [quickstart](https://docs.keyboard.dev/docs/quickstart) guide to get up and running quickly.
+If you want to use Keyboard see the [quickstart](https://docs.keyboard.dev/docs/quickstart) guide to get started quickly.

 ### Documentation